We're the best of friends.

 This group of pros is leading the creation of an organization dedicated to honoring radio's history and promoting the future of audio communications.

 We're multi-faceted multimedia specialists.
-Committed to helping up and coming broadcasting students fund their education, and recognizing those giants upon whose shoulders we stand.
+Committed to helping up-and-coming broadcasting students fund their education, and recognizing those giants upon whose shoulders we stand.

 Richard Warner knew from a young age he wanted to be a broadcaster.
 He got the chance at the University of Georgia’s WUOG-FM.
 “It just fit.
 I loved radio from that first day.”
 From there he was hired as news director at WRFC, which was then the Bulldog football flagship station.